 2. Lots of soups

 One thing most French people won’t tell you is that at home we eat a lot of soups.
-Lunch might have been a big business lunch with wine, but in the evening, especially in winter, the meal is likely to just be soup, bread, and perhaps some charcuterie.
+Lunch might have been a big business lunch with wine, but in the evening, especially in winter, the meal is likely to just be soup, pain de campagne bread, and perhaps some charcuterie.

 3. Eat slowly